+2024 2000

-2020 2019 Place of
+2021 2020 Place of

 Notes % % incorporation

 Controlling entity

 HSBC Bank Australia Limited Australia

 Controlled entities

 HSBC Custody Nominees (Australia) Limited 100 100 Australia

 Lion Series 2009-1 Trust 1 100 100 Australia

-Lion Series 2020 -1 Trust 2 100 Australia
+Lion Series 2020-1 Trust 2 100 100 Australia

-1 The Company established the Lion 2009-1 Trust in July 2009 to enable the creation of notes eligible for sale and repurchase with the RBA, as part of the consolidated entity's contingency liquidity plan.
+- 1 The Company established the Lion 2009-1 Trust in July 2009 to enable the creation of notes eligible for sale and repurchase with the Reserve Bank of Australia (RBA), as part of the consolidated entity's contingency liquidity plan.
 The Company does not hold any ownership interests in Lion Series 2009-1 Trust.
 It owns all the notes and receives substantially all of the benefits related to the Lion Trust securitisation programme.
-As a result, the Company consolidates this entity.
+As a result, the Company consolidates this entity. - 2 The Company established the Lion 2020-1 Trust in August 2020 to enable the securitisation of residential mortgages with notes issued to external investors.
+Although the Company does not hold any ownership interests in Lion Trust 2020-1, it receives substantially all of the benefits related to the Lion Trust securitisation programme.
+Consequently, the Company consolidates this entity.
+Further details are contained in Note 31.